Are we on thin ice?

 February 26, 2024

-Corporate leaders convened at the Carbon PH Coalition’s learning session, hosted by the USAID’s SIBOL Project, with a focus on green recovery from the impacts of climate change and the enhancement of forest resilience.
+Corporate leaders gather at the Carbon PH Coalition’s learning session hosted by USAID’s SIBOL Project, aimed at green recovery from the impacts of climate change and building forest resilience.

-Manila, Philippines – The Carbon PH Coalition, a consortium of leading private enterprises dedicated to sustainable practices and Nature-Based Solutions (NBS) in the Philippines, convened on February 12 for another enlightening session as part of its ongoing educational series.
-Hosted by the United States Agency for International Development’s (USAID) Sustainable Interventions for Biodiversity, Oceans, and Landscapes (SIBOL) Project, the session saw significant progress towards establishing a Low Carbon Economy through collaborative efforts.
+The Carbon PH Coalition, uniting top private companies committed to sustainable practices and Nature-Based Solutions (NBS) in the Philippines, re-convened last February 12 for its learning series-session.
+Hosted by the United States Agency for International Development’s (USAID) Sustainable Interventions for Biodiversity, Oceans, and Landscapes (SIBOL) Project, the session deepened collaboration for a Low Carbon Economy.

-Mr. Mon Isberto, SIBOL’s Private Sector Engagement Advisor, stressed the importance of local policies in propelling the nation towards sustainability.
-He highlighted the pivotal role of policy frameworks in this endeavor.
-Ms. Ginggay Hontiveros-Malvar, Chief Reputation and Sustainability Officer of Aboitiz Group and Aboitiz Foundation President, reiterated the coalition’s mission to facilitate knowledge sharing and investment exploration within the carbon market.
-She emphasized the coalition’s commitment to disseminating insights on NBS investments and advocating for policies conducive to environmental conservation.
+Mon Isberto, SIBOL’s Private Sector Engagement Advisor, stressed the importance of local policies in driving the country towards sustainability.
+While Ginggay Hontiveros-Malvar, Aboitiz Group’s Chief Reputation and Sustainability Officer and Aboitiz Foundation President, highlighted the coalition’s mission to foster knowledge sharing and investment exploration within the carbon market.
+She further emphasized the coalition’s dedication to sharing knowledge on NBS investments and advocating for policies conducive to environmental conservation.

-Ms. Hontiveros-Malvar stated, “The coalition’s pivotal role as a catalyst for collaboration and policy advocacy is instrumental in driving substantive change in sustainability practices.
-Our focus remains on forging partnerships, influencing policies, and effecting meaningful transformations towards a sustainable future.”
+“The coalition’s role as a catalyst for collaboration and policy advocacy aims to drive meaningful change in sustainability practices.
+Their efforts are geared towards fostering partnerships, influencing policies, and ultimately driving meaningful transformations towards a more sustainable future,” Hontiveros-Malvar said.

-Meanwhile, Mr. Tito Ilagan, SIBOL’s esteemed Partnership Development Specialist, unveiled plans for the forthcoming launch of investment packages aimed at supporting the restoration of damaged eco-sites in Palawan.
-Scheduled for February 15, 2024, in Puerto Princesa City, this event signifies a significant stride in the Coalition’s commitment to environmental sustainability and community resilience.
+Meanwhile Tito Ilagan, SIBOL’s esteemed Partnership Development Specialist, has unveiled plans for the imminent launch of investment packages aimed at supporting the restoration of damaged eco-sites in Palawan.
+Scheduled on February 15, 2024 in Puerto Princesa City, this event marks a significant step in the Coalition’s commitment to environmental sustainability and community resilience.

-These initiatives underscore the Carbon PH Coalition’s unwavering dedication to driving positive change and cultivating a greener, more sustainable future.
-Companies eager to contribute to this noble cause and collaborate with the Coalition are encouraged to register and become integral members of this transformative movement.
+These initiatives underscore the Carbon PH Coalition’s dedication to driving positive change and fostering a greener, more sustainable future.
+Companies eager to contribute to this noble cause and collaborate with the Coalition are encouraged to register and become part of the movement.

 ###